A young woman smiles down at her phone while holding a credit card.

 You need help limiting your spending

 A prepaid card can help you manage your personal budget.
-If you would need extra support in limiting your spending, you may want to prepay your card with an amount designated for a particular spending category, like eating at restaurants, and not spending more in that category once you use up the designated amount.
+If you need extra support in limiting your spending, you may want to load a prepaid card with an amount designated for a particular spending category, like eating at restaurants.
+This could help you avoid spending more than you wanted in that category.

 You don’t qualify for a regular credit card